-As children, we look to adults and older children to help us figure out how to 'be' in the world, to show us what's OK and what's not.
+As children, we look to adults and older children to help us figure out how to 'be' in the world, to show us what's okay and what's not.
 If a manipulative adult or older child abuses that trust and coerces a child into a sexual situation, maybe saying it is right or that something bad will happen if the child doesn't do as they're told, it is hard for the child to disobey, even when it causes them distress and confusion.

 It's quite common for adult survivors of childhood sexual abuse to experience a range of health and other difficulties.
 For example, survivors often go through:

-- recurrent depression or anxiety, panic attacks, phobias and/or flashbacks
+- Recurrent depression or anxiety, panic attacks, phobias and/or flashbacks.

-- feelings of anger, shame and/or worthlessness
+- Feelings of anger, shame and/or worthlessness.

-- finding they cry a lot or find it difficult to show emotion
+- Finding they cry a lot or find it difficult to show emotion.

-- disturbing thought patterns and intrusive memories
+- Disturbing thought patterns and intrusive memories.

 Survivors' feelings can also reveal themselves in physical symptoms, unexplained illnesses and so on.